Support and Advice for Business

 Coronavirus Job Retention Scheme

 Announced by the Chancellor on Friday 20 March, the Coronavirus Job Retention Scheme will be available to all employers who will be able to apply to HMRC for a grant to cover 80% of the wages of retained workers who are furloughed (i.e. given a leave of absence from work) because of the COVID-19 outbreak and are kept on the payroll rather than being laid off.
 The scheme will be backdated to 1 March 2020 and automatically includes Northern Ireland.
-The Coronavirus Job Retention Scheme will be open initially for 3 months but the Chancellor has said that it will be extended if needed.
-HMRC are currently working on the implementation of this scheme and guidance is due soon.
-The aim is that the first grants will be paid within weeks and before the end of April.
+The Coronavirus Job Retention Scheme will be open for 4 months but the Chancellor has said that it will be extended if needed.

 Coronavirus Business Interruption Loan Scheme